CodyLangston34135/KiikingRigControlLaws/README.md

 # Kiiking Rig
 Contains files required to run Kiiking rig (see example video) and process the data into angular displacement, velocity, and acceleration.
+The MATLAB portion of the code processes .mp4 videos of the swing and the .ino portion of the code is for the Arduino controls.

 ## Requirements
 - MATLAB